Emergency Food Resources for Families

 We can’t solve this overnight, but we can show up for one another.

-And if you or someone you know needs food assistance, Feeding Colorado can help you find a nearby food bank or pantry offering support.
+Feeding Colorado can help you find a nearby food bank or pantry offering support.

-Additionally, you can find more food resources on the Colorado 2-1-1 Food Map or by calling 2-1-1 or 866-760-6489.
+Colorado 2-1-1 Food Map or call 2-1-1 or 866-760-6489.
 Services are available in multiple languages.

 The Colorado Department of Human Services will continue to post the most updated information about SNAP on their website as it becomes available.
 We encourage you to check this website frequently as the authoritative source for SNAP information in Colorado.